SCOT: Multi-Source Cross-City Transfer with Optimal-Transport Soft-Correspondence Objective: Additional Experiment Details

-Thus, the reported OLS coefficient for $L_{\mathrm{Con}}$ is estimated while accounting for $L_{\mathrm{OT}}$.
-As shown in Table~\ref{tab:theory_empirical_check}, the standardized coefficient on $L_{\mathrm{Con}}$ is 0.77, and its partial Pearson/Spearman correlations remain high after controlling for $L_{\mathrm{OT}}$ (0.95/0.93).
-This supports the theorem's intended qualitative message that stronger contrastive semantic alignment is closely associated with lower target error.
+This isolates the effect of $\mathcal{L}_{\mathrm{Con}}$ on target error \emph{after controlling for $\mathcal{L}_{\mathrm{OT}}$}, addressing the concern that the two alignment terms might be confounded.
+As shown in Table~\ref{tab:theory_empirical_check}, the standardized coefficient on $\mathcal{L}_{\mathrm{Con}}$ is \textbf{0.77}, and its partial Pearson/Spearman correlations remain at \textbf{0.95/0.93} after controlling for $\mathcal{L}_{\mathrm{OT}}$.
+This empirically supports the proposition's qualitative message: \emph{stronger contrastive alignment is closely associated with lower target error, independently of OT alignment quality}.